JLopez662/CHC-Portal/README.md

    - **Data Access Layers (DAL)**: Managing database interactions with repositories and migrations.

 ## Project Description
-ClientManager Pro is a web application designed for accountants to manage their customers' data efficiently.
+ClientManager is a web application designed for accountants to manage their customers' data efficiently.
 The platform includes functionalities for user account management, role-based access control, and comprehensive data management through a structured set of tabs covering various information categories.

 ### Key Features:
 - **User Registration and Profile Management**: Users can register, receive confirmation emails, and edit their profiles.